Tokyo Olympics seem sure to happen - but in 2021, not 2020 - WHIZ News

 The United States governing bodies of swimming and track — two of the three top-tier Summer Games sports — had called on their national Olympic officials to push for a postponement.

-Japan’s politicians fell in line quickly on Monday as they awakened to Bach’s move.
+Japan’s politicians fell in line quickly on Monday as they awakened to Bach’s move, which was announced at 3 a.m. in Tokyo as most of the city slept.

 “If it is difficult to hold (the Games) in a complete way, a decision of postponement would be unavoidable,” he said.

-Abe said he hoped the IOC would make a decision early if it is postponed, because the process would involve a lot of work and should start as soon as possible.
+Abe said he hoped the IOC would announce a decision quickly, and Tokyo Governor Yuriko Koike echoed him.

 The IOC holds most of the cards in any rescheduling, spelled out in a Host City Contract signed in 2013 between the IOC, the Japanese Olympic Committee and the city of Tokyo.